GeotrekCE/Geotrek-admin/docs/import-data/import-areas.rst

     .. md-tab-item:: Example with Docker

         .. seealso::
-	      Refer to :ref:`this section <docker-container-path>` to learn more about contain path in Docker commands
+	      Refer to :ref:`this section <docker-container-path>` to learn more about container path in Docker commands

         .. code-block:: bash